A Plant Asset Management Strategy Must Reflect the Next Normal Situation

 C-level and middle management must understand the value of technology

-The digitization of asset management has become a priority for the majority of leading enterprises that have engaged in digital transformation strategies.
+The digitization and IoT of asset management has become a priority for the majority of leading enterprises that have engaged in digital transformation strategies.
 However, the rapid development of disruptive technology and digitally-fueled market trends such as industrial IoT, AI/ML-based models, augmented and virtual reality (AR/VR) tools, and holistic digital twins have put C-level management under even greater pressure to deliver significantly higher operational results.
 Maintenance engineers, managers, and field workers are now tasked to leverage technology to improve asset availability and reliability and to optimize maintenance costs.

 However, the expected benefits sometimes look better when presented “on paper” than in real life.
 This often leads to unrealistic expectations of the C-suite and frustration on the part of asset management personnel.